Open-Cascade-SAS/OCCT/dox/user_guides/ocaf/ocaf.md

   @subsection occt_ocaf_6_4_1  Creation Attributes with User Defined GUID.

  You can create a new instance of an attribute with user define GUID and add it to label in two ways.
- 1. Using static method ::Set().
+ 1. Using static method Set().
 For example:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.cpp}
     TDF_Label aLabel = ...;